 This IDEA evaluates the potential environmental impacts that may arise from the implementation of nine installation development projects (see Table 2-1 and Figure 2-1) selected from the 2019 IDP at MacDill AFB.
 This document treats each project as a discrete proposed action and evaluates each project and its alternatives separately.
-These projects include initiatives for facility construction, infrastructure construction and repair, and demolition; although most of the projects involve some combination of facility construction, infrastructure construction and repair, and demolition, projects were categorized based on the primary associated action.
+These projects include initiatives for facility construction, infrastructure construction and repair, and demolition; although most of the projects involve some combination of facility construction, infrastructure construction, infrastructure construction, infrastructure associated action.